AdobeDocs/dynamic-media-classic.en/help/using/psd-files.md

 ---
-title: Work with PSD files
+title: Work with PSD Files
 description: Learn how to work with PSD files in Adobe Dynamic Media Classic.
 contentOwner: Rick Brough
 content-type: reference